Sum of Squares Certificates for Containment of $\mathcal{H}$-polytopes in $\mathcal{V}$-polytopes: Sum of squares certificates

 \section{Sum of squares certificates}

 In this section, we study sum of squares techniques for the {\sc Polytope containment} problem.
-Our main goal is to show that in generic cases (in a well-defined sense) the corresponding semidefinite hierarchy yields a certificate for containment after finitely many steps; see Theorems~\ref{thm:archimedean} and~\ref{thm:convergence2}.
+Our main goal is to show that in the situation of Corollary~\ref{cor:finsol}, the corresponding semidefinite hierarchy yields a certificate for containment after finitely many steps; see Theorems~\ref{thm:archimedean} and~\ref{thm:convergence2}.